 Effective immediately, San Pedro House and Fairbank School House will be closed until further notice owing to concerns of community spread of infection.

-New!
-In order to complete the revised BLM Volunteer Service Agreement form (available in hardcopy) for fiscal year 2017 starting October 1, 2016, volunteers should check each of the boxes listing the services they plan to provide during the course of the year.
+In order to complete the revised BLM Volunteer Service Agreement form (also available in hardcopy) for fiscal year 2020 starting October 1, 2019, volunteers should check each of the boxes listing the services they plan to provide during the course of the year and then send email to firstname.lastname@example.org about how to submit the form.
 The volunteer roles associated with those services are described in the pages below: